 11. MEETINGS AND EXCURSIONS

-ordinary meetings and excursions.
-Programmes shall be issued to
+and excursions.
+Programmes shall be issued to members at convenient

 12. ANNUAL GENERAL MEETING

-for the purpose of receiving the Annual Report, electing Officers and Committee Members, approving the statement of accounts and
+of receiving the Annual Report, electing Officers and Committee

-transacting any
+members, approving the statement of accounts and transactions and any

-other business of which at least 14 days notice shall
+other business of which at least 14 days notice shall be given.